Hellenistic fortifications: Architecture

-Colonies created during the Hellenistic period held an interesting mix of incorporating both Greek and foreign indigenous styles of Architecture.
-A majority of settlements around the Black Sea were founded by Miletians, therefore architectural methods and styles of the Miletians were transferred on.
+Colonies created during the Hellenistic period had a mix of Greek and indigenous styles of architecture.
+A majority of settlements around the Black Sea were founded by Milesians, therefore architectural methods and styles of the Milesians were used.
 But, in these same colonies, there was a sense of needing to legitimize their "Greekness".
 New rulers wanted to prove that they were just as Greek as cities in mainland Greece.
 Therefore, many elements found in traditional Greek fortification walls were also seen in colonies far from the mainland.

 At the site of Chersonesus, blocks were cut long and flat.
-Masonries purposefully used a style of untrimming to give a stylistic effect common in Greek cities.
+Masons intentionally used a style of untrimming to give a stylistic effect common in Greek cities.
 In all fortification walls, one continuous idea was all walls were kept relatively low, but powerful from the use of small bricks or ashlar blocks.
-It was not economically resourceful to create extra-tall or extra-thick walls, when the strength in the stone itself would be defensible on its own.
+It was not economically effective to create extra-tall or extra-thick walls, when the strength in the stone would provide sufficient defenses.
 Walls were only made as tall or as thick as they were needed.
-Generally, fortifications were simple in design, their purpose was simply to defend, not to necessarily look pretty.
-However, Chersonesos offers a unique example of Greeks emphasizing aestetical beauty over what was most economical or defensible.
+Generally, fortifications were simple in design, as their purpose was to defend, not to necessarily look pretty.
+However, Chersonesos offers a unique example of Greeks emphasizing aesthetics over what was most economical or defensible.